 Step 8 – When ready, taste the beef and pork ragu for seasoning and adjust the seasoning to taste with salt.
 Serve hot over pasta.

-Use all pork – If you don’t like the idea of combining two different meats replace the ground beef with ground pork.
+Use all pork – If you don’t like the idea of combining two different types of meat replace the ground beef with ground pork.

 Cook the bacon and the vegetables as outlined in the recipe and cook for 5 minutes more.

 Next, add the wine and cook on high heat for 2-3 minutes stirring occasionally then transfer the tomato sauce to the slow cooker with the remaining ingredients.